aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 !!! info "We recommend Redis version 7 or higher for optimal performance."

-For simple setups, initialize `RedisCachePersistenceLayer` with your cluster endpoint and port to connect.
+For simple setups, initialize `RedisCachePersistenceLayer` with your Redis endpoint and port to connect.

 For security, we enforce SSL connections by default; to disable it, set `ssl=False`.